2KTTeam/IMS/README.md

 # IMS API (Identity Management System)

-The IMS API is an identity management system that provides secure user information access.
-It offers a comprehensive set of endpoints to enable user verification and authorization for organizations.
-Users can grant permission to institutions using a secret access code received during registration, along with an OTP (One-Time Password) sent via email.
-Users also have full control over their data, with the ability to edit their profile information, including photos and files.
+The IMS API is a system that manages user identities and access rights for organizations.
+It allows users to securely share their information with institutions that request it, using a combination of a secret code and an OTP (One-Time Password).
+Users can also edit their profile information, such as photos and files, and have full control over their data

 ![IMS Logo](https://res.cloudinary.com/dtesbvsy0/image/upload/v1688582396/2KTteam_k6gjve.png)